golang-leipzig/golang-leipzig.github.io/content/posts/go-cloud-native-split.md

 {{< h2 >}}Timeline{{< /h2 >}}

-It will take a few weeks to rename all our sites and groups, but the process should be done be end of October 2019.
+It will take a few weeks to rename all our sites and groups, but the process should be done by end of October 2019.